Nirai2305/test-github-collector/README.md

 telemetry.telemetry.istio.io/api-discovery-otel created
 ```

-Once the collector has been deployed any istio instructmented pods which have traffic running through envoy will begin to be discovered and sent to the apiconnect discovery service.
+Once the collector has been deployed any istio or nginx instructmented pods which have traffic running through envoy will begin to be discovered and sent to the apiconnect discovery service.

 ## Uninstalling the collector